AidanMayhue/ds3022-data-project-3/README.md

 This pipeline demonstrates a full real-time data workflow, from ingesting live posts to analyzing content and visualizing insights.

 ## Project Overview
-See the project overview folder for a more detailed summary of our work :)
+See the Project_Overview folder for a more detailed summary of our work and the submission requirements :)